jaanli/jaan.io/_posts/2015-11-27-info-binging.md

 Why should we read the latest Buzzfeed clickbait rather than in-depth longform journalism?
 Why do we use Facebook so much?

-Ask the heaviest smartphone user you know, and they'll admit to using too much technology.
-We know screentime is bad, but the [attention economy](http://www.tristanharris.com/essays/) incentivizes our novelty-induced dopamine rushes.
+Ask the heaviest smartphone user you know; we all admit to using too much technology.
+We know screentime is bad, but the [attention economy](http://www.tristanharris.com/essays/) incentivizes our addiction.

 I'm trying to reduce information overload.
 Here are some methods I've been using for the past while.